Eugena Washington

 Eugena Washington is an American model and actress.
-She came third on season 7 of America's Next Top Model.
+She was the last contestant eliminated on season 7 of America's Next Top Model.
 She was the third African American Playboy Playmate of the Year, and was the last one to be announced by Hugh Hefner at the Playboy Mansion.

 Early life

 Washington was born in 1984 in Columbia, South Carolina, United States, where she grew up.
 She has a brother, and her father worked for the Southern Christian Leadership Conference.
 She says that her mother raised 8 children.

 Career

 America's Next Top Model

-In 2006, Washington was the fourth (after Melrose Bickerstaff, Jaeda Young and Michelle Babin) girl to be selected for the seventh season of America's Next Top Model.
+In 2006, Washington was the fourth (after Melrose Bickerstaff, Jaeda Young and Michelle Babin) contestant to be selected for the seventh season of America's Next Top Model.
 Over her stay, Washington received one first call-out and survived the bottom two twice over Monique Calhoun and Brooke Miller who were both eliminated in their only ever bottom two appearance upon Washington's stay.
-She also won three challenges where two of them Washington selected CariDee English and Jaeda Young after winning the Covergirl challenge and Amanda Babin after winning the flamenco dancing challenge.
+She also won three challenges where two of them Washington selected CariDee English and Jaeda Young to join her for an photoshoot after winning the Covergirl challenge and Amanda Babin after winning the flamenco dancing challenge.
 The judges eliminated Washington eleventh (finishing third in overall rank) in Barcelona during her third collective bottom two appearance which Melrose Bickerstaff had survived for the second time round (the first being over Christian Evans who was the first eliminee) after CariDee English was selected to be the first finalist and eventually won.

 Washington cracked her knee during the show, and said later that "The show left a trail of very hurt young girls who really had to overcome a lot of self-esteem and self-worth issues".

+Washington appeared in a Top Models in Action segment during an episode of Cycle 11.